 Burlington Housing Authority

-Burlington Housing Authority is a Public Housing Agency that participates in the Section 8 Housing Choice Voucher (HCV), and Public Housing programs.
-As of October 29th, 2020, Burlington Housing Authority has 1 waiting lists that are open now or opening soon.
+Burlington Housing Authority is a housing authority that participates in the Section 8 Housing Choice Voucher (HCV), and Public Housing programs.
+As of January 28th, 2021, Burlington Housing Authority has 1 waiting lists that are open now or opening soon.

 Burlington Housing Authority serves Burlington.